-1. Receive and file Internal Audit Report 2014-010: County Procurement Cards, Riverside County Regional Park and Open-Space District
+1. Receive and file Internal Audit Report 2014-010: County Procurement Cards, Riverside County Fire Department

+BACKGROUND:

-BACKGROUND: Summary
+Summary

-We completed an audit of the County Procurement Card Program, which included the Riverside County Regional Park and Open-Space District, to provide the Board of Supervisors and management with an independent, objective, and reliable assessment of internal controls over the usage of procurement cards.
+We have completed an audit of the County Procurement Card Program, which included the Riverside County Fire Department, to provide the Board of Supervisors and management with an independent, objective, and reliable assessment of internal controls over the usage of procurement cards.
 We conducted the audit from March 31, 2014 through August 15, 2015 for operations for the period July 1, 2011 through October 31, 2013.
-We subsequently expanded the period to include the period November 1, 2013 through May 31, 2015 and conducted our additional testing in July 2015.
+We subsequently expanded the period to include the period November 1, 2013 through May 31, 2015 and conducted our additional testing in August 2015.